-SS 4a) Have there been any significant staffing changes since the last CPR?
-Yes, with the implementation of SSSP it has created an increased workload over the years.
-General counselors have left and to date many have not been replaced in general counseling.
+SS 4a) Have there been any significant staffing changes since the last APRU?: Yes, the implementation of SSSP created an increased workload over the years.
+General counselors who retired, to date, have not been replaced in general counseling.
 Additional staff hired with SSSP funds include: